benjaminmisell/misell_cymru/content/posts/pycon-2019.md

 ## Day 1

 On Saturday morning I again volunteered to operate the camera in the Assembly room for talks.
 Since the speakers didn't move around too much from the lecturn it gave me the opportunity to concentrate on what was being said and not miss too much of the content of the talks.
-The keynote on Saturday was on Python in Affrica and how PyCons in Affrica are run and lead.
+The keynote on Saturday was on Python in Africa and how PyCons in Affrica are run and lead.
 I'm reminded every year at PyCon that I should really try to get to an Affrican PyCon and this keynote only emphasised this.

-After the break Joel Collins who I'd met at the social event the previous evening gave a talk on robot microscopy and how his team created a cheap microscope with 3d printing, raspberry pis and flexible structures as oposed to expensive precision machined bearings.
+After the break Joel Collins who I'd met at the social event the previous evening gave a talk on robot microscopy and how his team created a cheap microscope with 3d printing, raspberry pis and flexible structures as opposed to expensive precision machined bearings.
 They're currently working on using it in less developed countries to help detect malaria easier and more cheaply.

 Next I was planning to go to a talk on extracting data from PDFs but unfortunately the speaker was nowhere to be seen so instead we got a impromptu talk from Alex Chan on the curb cut effect.
 The curb cut effect is how a adaptation for disabled or disadvantaged people (such a curb cuts/dipped kerbs) can end up making an improvment for everyone else.